coderefinery/talk-general/talk.md

 ## Plan: Continuous integration service

-- We plan to deploy a service which will make it easier for researchers to test their code
+.blue[Partnering with DeIC] we plan to deploy a service which will make it easier for researchers to test their code

 <img src="img/travis.jpg" style="width: 800px;"/>